sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/service-linux.md

 # Monitoring a service running on Linux

-**MetricsHub** makes it easy to monitor your services through its name or command line.
+**MetricsHub** makes it easy to monitor your services managed by [systemd](https://systemd.io/).
 To set up monitoring, we only need to specify a dedicated instance of the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector in the `config/metricshub.yaml` configuration file.
-Under this instance, we specify the name or the command line of the process to be monitored.
+Under this instance, we specify the name or the command line of the service to be monitored.

 In the example below, we specify a dedicated instance of the  `metricshubLinuxService` connector (`LinuxService`) to monitor the `metricshub` service running on a Linux server.